FlukeFan/Atlanta/readme.txt

 To build:

-1. Open Atlanta Command Prompt and type 'nant'
+1. Open CommandPrompt.bat and type 'nant'

 That's it!